 - The building is a critical facility, such as a hospital whose critical services would be significantly impacted by the penalties.

-- Have applied for an adjustment based upon financial hardship.
-The owner must show that they have applied for or been granted an adjustment pursuant to section 28-320.7 of the Administrative Code.
+- The owner shows that they have applied for or been granted a financial hardship adjustment pursuant to section 28-320.7 of the Administrative Code.

 2. Clarity on what’s required of Article 321 buildings that must follow the law’s prescriptive path

 Over 8,000 residential buildings and other property types—like houses of worship—are eligible to comply with Local Law 97 by completing the law’s Article 321 prescriptive path requirements.
 The rules specify which prescriptive energy conservation measures they must perform, how to document them, penalties for non-compliance, and guidance for those struggling to meet the requirements.
 Half of all multifamily buildings and one-third of all covered properties fall into this category.

 “These regulations provide a practical pathway to steer compliance towards the carbon savings we so urgently need in this growing climate crisis.
 Local Law 97 is working and stands at the forefront of global climate policy.”John Mandyck

 3. A new credit that rewards beneficial electrification before 2030, with incentives to act even earlier